Resources and Reports

 *We recognize that language matters and carries deep meaning.
 The UBC Equity & Inclusion Glossary of Terms provides a comprehensive guide for EDI, social justice, accessibility and Indigenization related concepts.
 This glossary provides a reference to learn from and a list of additional sources to consult.

 The resources that are posted on the FHSD Equity website may have terms that can be considered outdated or nuanced.
-As new research and language becomes available, and as terminology is constantly evolving, it is best practice to ask an individuals preferred way to be addressed and research the nuances between terminologies.
-If you would like to provide us with feedback or recommendations regarding the language or resources posted on this site, please contact us.
+As new research and language becomes available, and as terminology is constantly transforming, it is best practice to ask an individuals preferred way to be addressed and to take time to research the nuances between terminologies.
+If you would like to provide us with feedback or recommendations regarding the language or resources posted on this site, please FHSD Advisor to the Dean and EDI coordinator